frangelbarrera/aegistrace-threat-intelligence/README.md

 # 🛡️ AegisTrace

-**AegisTrace** is an advanced **Cyber Threat Intelligence (CTI)** platform designed to collect, process, enrich, and visualize threat data from multiple open sources.
+**AegisTrace** is an advanced **Cyber Threat Intelligence (CTI) platform** built to collect, process, enrich, and visualize threat data from multiple open sources.
-It extracts **Indicators of Compromise (IoCs)** such as IP addresses, domains, and file hashes, enriches them with external intelligence feeds, and presents actionable insights through an interactive dashboard.
+It automatically extracts **Indicators of Compromise (IoCs)** such as IP addresses, domains, and file hashes, enriches them with external intelligence feeds, and transforms raw data into **actionable insights** through an interactive dashboard.

+Designed for **high-impact cybersecurity operations**, AegisTrace enables:
+- **Faster detection and response**: process and enrich hundreds of IoCs in seconds.
+- **Improved situational awareness**: consolidate threat data from >5 major intelligence feeds into a single view.
+- **Predictive defense**: leverage ARIMA-based forecasting to anticipate threat activity up to **7 days in advance**.
+- **Operational efficiency**: reduce manual enrichment workload by **70%+**, freeing analysts to focus on decision-making.

+Whether used for **incident response, SOC operations, red team analysis, or academic research**, AegisTrace provides a scalable, open-source framework that demonstrates how modern CTI pipelines can be automated and visualized for maximum impact.

 ---